 Supplementary Table 5

-This table summarizes the results in examining the effects of accounting for ambiguous mapping bias via the removal of sites (column 3) and reads (column 4) using four datasets.
-We chose two ChIP-seq and two RNA-seq datasets from NA12878.
+This table summarizes the results in examining the effects of accounting for ambiguous mapping bias via the removal of sites (column 3) and reads (column 4) using two datasets.
+We chose a ChIP-seq and a RNA-seq datasets from NA12878.
 We find that removal of sites often filters SNVs that might be still allele-specific even after removing reads that show ambiguous mapping bias (AMB), indicating that site removal can be over-conservative and read removal is able to retain AS SNVs that are still allele-specific.
 Also, in our study, we find that AMB seems to have a greater effect on ChIP-seq datasets.
 Between 10-21% of the detected AS SNVs are removed in ChIP-seq compared to 1-4% in RNA-seq datasets, depending on which bias removal strategy was adopted.

 Supplementary File 1